 The blackened stones that had been lying in a heap since 1945 were meticulously sorted into shelves, and catalogued.

-The restoration team began to gather evidence about what the church looked like.
-They relied on thousands of photographs, drawings and sketches, oral memories from residents, and old documents.
+The restoration team gathered evidence about what the Dresden church once looked like.
+They relied on thousands of photographs, drawings and sketches, plus verbal memories from residents.

 The work went on for years.
-For a long time, all that could be seen was scaffolding as the work continued inside.
+Only scaffolding was visible as the work continued inside.

-And beneath the scaffolding, the 96-foot dome atop the church gradually took shape.
+Beneath the scaffolding, the 96-foot dome atop the Dresden church gradually took shape.

-Finally, the church was revealed and the new dome was lowered into place, to the cheering of the crowds below.
+Finally, the Dresden church was revealed and the new dome was lowered into place, to the cheering of the watching crowds below.

 Of all the stones used in the original building, 8,500 were salvaged and 3,800 were pieced back into the structure.
 It must have been like putting together a gigantic, three-dimensional jigsaw puzzle!

-Here’s a photo I took when we visited Dresden in 2012.
+I took this photo when we visited Dresden in 2012.
 The new stones are cream-coloured, while the black spots on the church walls are the original, fire-blackened stones.

-The large black area on the left is the original part of the church that withstood the bombing, and remained upright.
+The black corner on the left is the original part of the Dresden church that withstood the bombing, and remained upright.

-One big chunk wasn’t able to be used, so it was simply left outside the church as a memorial, so people could see the extent of the original damage.
+One big chunk was simply left outside the church as a memorial, so people could see the extent of the original damage.

-And what about the interior?
-It, too, was painstakingly restored with the help of old photographs (many of them wedding and christening photos contributed by the families of Dresden).
+The interior was painstakingly restored with the help of old photographs — many of them wedding and christening photos contributed by the families of Dresden.
 It is lavishly decorated in pastel shades with ornate gold trim.

 When we entered the sanctuary, people were speaking in hushed voices.
 There was a palpable sense of awe at the beauty of the church and the amazing feat of its recreation.

-I found it especially meaningful that we were there on Remembrance Day in 2012.
-Many people simply sat silently in the pews, their eyes raised to the magnificent domed ceiling.
+I found it especially meaningful that we were there on Remembrance Day 2012.
+Many people sat silently in the pews, their eyes raised to the domed ceiling, while others prayed.

 The restoration cost 250 million dollars, donated from people all over the world.
-A British charity called the Dresden Trust – dedicated to healing the wounds of war — collected money from British donors to help.
+A British charity called the Dresden Trust — dedicated to healing the wounds of war — collected money from British donors to help raise the Dresden church.

 The single largest individual donation came from a German-born American named Gunter Blobel.
 He won the Nobel prize for medicine in 1999 and donated the entire cash award — nearly $1 million — towards the restoration.

-One of the most touching stories was that of Alan Smith, a British goldsmith from London.
-His father, Frank, was a member of one of the aircrews who took part in the bombing.
-Alan Smith created the golden cross that sits on the gold orb, at the very pinnacle of the church’s dome.
+One of the most touching stories was that of Alan Smith, a goldsmith from London.
+His father, Frank, was a member of one of the aircrews who bombed the Dresden church.
+Alan Smith created the golden cross that sits at the pinnacle of the church’s dome.

 The original cross that once topped the dome, now twisted and charred by the firestorm, stands inside, beside the new altar.

-We had to search for it, and we were surprised that the memorial is so understated.
-It’s a simple inscription engraved along the entrance to an underground tube station.
+We were surprised that the memorial is so understated.
+It is no more than a simple inscription engraved along the entrance to an underground tube station.

 Each year, the square that once served as the resting place for so many bodies is filled with Dresden’s Christmas Market, bustling with life and activity.
 This market is the oldest one in Germany, dating back to 1434.

-Here’s is what it looks like five hundred and eighty years later, on Christmas Eve in 2014.
+Here’s what it looks like more than five hundred years later.

 You can see the dome of the Church of Our Lady in the background — a powerful reminder of our ability to heal old wounds, and renew our hope and faith in the future.